Aplopio/public_api_docs/source/includes/openings.md

 # Openings

-The Openings API lets you retrieve all openings.
+The Openings API lets you work on opening data for a client.
+Some examples on using the API can be found at https://github.com/Aplopio/jsapi-client

 ### Attributes